The file system

 — Function

-Update the last-modified timestamp on a file to the current time.
+Updates the timestamp of the last modification in the file according to the current time.

 Examples